minneapolisdan/ndsu-ag/pages/content-types.md

 **We have started an initial build plan draft below that will be expanded and revised as we continue to gather more information.
 See draft plan here:**

-* See [Build plan draft](https://docs.google.com/document/d/1ubikpzz9qfGd5bDxCGCpTcKc-JsCyMPvYySkUo4nIKQ/edit?usp=sharing) -- if you have initial feedback on anything in this plan please post on Basecamp.
+* See [Build plan draft](https://docs.google.com/document/d/1ubikpzz9qfGd5bDxCGCpTcKc-JsCyMPvYySkUo4nIKQ/edit?usp=sharing) -- if you have initial feedback on anything in this plan please add comments directly to the draft document.

 ## Pages